GuidoDipietro/FMC/README.md

   Frequency plot of all rolling mo3s in the latest 100 solutions.
 - **worst_of_X.py**
   Mean of worst solution (and 2nd and 3rd worst) by chunks.
 Partition and scan stats.
 Customizable sizes.
+- **moreplots.py**
+  Ugly scatter plot with best-fit line, my first attempt at visualizing data here.
+- **FMCavg100.py** and **FMCavg100SessionGetter.py**
+  I have no idea what these do, I'm keeping them in case I remember some day.

+## raw
+Text files with solutions and results used for computing stats, my own and foreign.
+Worth noting:
+- _FMC.txt
+  All my FMC solutions.
+Period.
+- singlesNEW.txt
+  All my FMC results, integer result only.
+(3 digit precision because I feel like it.)
+- AllMySub30s.txt
+  All my FMC solutions that are under 30 moves.
+Created when these were rare, only kept as a tradition now.

 ## solutions
 Some solutions I found especially nice (PBs / interesting solutions), both mine and foreign.